 With blooms that vary in color from white to pink to the deepest of burgundy and glossy, green, oval-shaped leaves, Camellias are a Southern winter treat for an otherwise colorless landscape.
 Seek out your favorites in the winter, as well, so that you see the exact color and shape of the flowers you select.
 The flowers on these can range from quite small to as large as six or seven inches across.

 You’ve probably seen these in homes decorated as Christmas trees at some point, but little potted (or planted) blue spruce plants are winter-hardy and just as beloved for a snowy garden landscape as a fully grown tree.
 Happiest to grow in Zones 2-7, they’re best off if kept in full sunlight (as much as six hours of direct sunlight daily).
 They’ll grow beautifully and give you plenty of large pinecones as well.

 *Although these plants are hardier than most when it comes to winter temps, be careful to monitor yours and ask the pros at Tennessee Wholesale Nursery if you should bring yours in for the coldest of winter nights.
-Also, if you have dogs or cats about, check this site or this site to see if anything falls within the poisonous range.
+If you have dogs or cats about, check this site or see if anything falls within the poisonous range.